 If you are looking to understand how to use EOMONTH function in Excel, then look no further.
-EOMONTH returns the last day of a month, N months in the future, or the past.
-A positive value will return a date from the future while using a negative value will return a date from the past.
+EOMONTH is a date function that returns the last day of a month, a specified number of months into the future, or the past.
+Using a given date and supplying a positive number will return a date from the future while using a negative number will return a date from the past.
 If you want to retrieve the last day of the current month you can use zero.

 The syntax of EOMONTH is very simple: